Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: The connectivity condition and SYK graphs

 The vertex $v_i$ has two incident corners in $C$, both of which might have some tree contributions attached in $S$.
 These tree contributions are naturally organized in two groups $V_a$ and $V_b$ (which correspond to the two corners of $v'_\circ$ in $C$).
 Applying Lemma~\ref{lemma:ColoredPathTree} to both groups, we obtain two paths $p_a$ and $p_b$ in $G$.
 The concatenation of $p'$, $p_a$ and $p_b$, gives a colored path between the two vertices corresponding to $v_\circ$ in $G$, so that $v_\circ$ is admissible.

-\begin{lemma} Consider a $(q+1)$-edge-colored graph $G$, and the core-diagram $C$ of the $q$-constellation $S=\Psi(G)$.
+\begin{lemma} Consider a $(q+1)$-edge-colored graph $G$, and the core diagram $C$ of the $q$-constellation $S=\Psi(G)$.
 If every white vertex of $C$ either is of valency $d<q$, or has an incident core-chain containing at least one white chain-vertex, then $G$ is an SYK graph. \end{lemma}